Are you called to enterprise?

 Provision: How do you deepen trust in others and a Power greater than yourself to sustain you in the entrepreneurial journey?

 "The Vocation of the Entrepreneur workshop is a point of inflection for the person who wants to wrestle with their faith, their work and their worldview.
 VOE's content will be one of those special, sacred wells that I continue to draw from as a leader, entrepreneur, neighbor, friend and human being.
-Also, the relationships that are formed across the table with fellow sojourners are an equally impactful aspect of how VOE will continue to spur me on to good work." — Clark Rinehart, Director of Community, Loading Dock Raleigh
+Also, the relationships that are formed across the table with fellow sojourners are an equally impactful aspect of how VOE will continue to spur me on to good work." — Clark Rinehart, Director of Community, Loading Dock, Raleigh, NC

 About Daniel Pryfogle:

-Daniel is the founder and CEO of Signal Hill, a leadership and brand studio that helps people lead through story, and founder of Senior Correspondent, an award-winning digital news venture that amplifies the voices of older adults for the good of society.
+Daniel is the founder and CEO of Signal Hill, a brand studio that helps people lead through story, and founder of Senior Correspondent, an award-winning digital news venture that amplifies the voices of older adults for the good of society.
 He is also co-founder and pastor of Sympara, a covenantal community.
 Trained as a journalist, ordained as a minister, and baptized in business as an entrepreneur, Daniel delights in accompanying leaders as they discover and act on the power of their stories.
 He comes from a family of ministers and entrepreneurs, which means he has spent his life wrestling with vocation and mixing it up in the marketplace.
 He has taught in the Duke University Certificate Program in Nonprofit Management and the Faith-Based Leadership Institute.
 He guided the development of the Nollau Institute, a yearlong leadership formation program of the Council of Health and Human Service Ministries of the United Church of Christ.
 Learn more about Daniel here.